paypal/react-paypal-js/README.md

 The JS SDK hosted-fields component provides payment form functionality that you can customize.
 Read more about this integration in the [PayPal Advanced Card Payments documentation](https://developer.paypal.com/docs/business/checkout/advanced-card-payments/).

-There are 3 parts to hosted-fields integration:
+There are 3 parts to the hosted-fields integration:

-1. The `<PayPalHostedFieldsProvider />` provider component wraps the form field elements and accepts the createOrder prop.
+1. The `<PayPalHostedFieldsProvider />` provider component wraps the form field elements and accepts props like `createOrder()`.
 2. The `<PayPalHostedField>` component is used for the credit card number, expiration, and cvv elements.
 These are customizable using props and must be children of the `<PayPalHostedFieldsProvider />` component.
 3. The `usePayPalHostedFields` hook exposes the `submit()` function for submitting the payment with your own custom button.